Ayush-Learner/Data-Science-ML-Practice/Convolution Neural Networks/README.md

 # Different regualrizartion techniques in CNN and their effect on performance
 - Demonstrates the effect of normlaization technique like Batch Norm, Dropout on convergence and accuracy
-- Effect of increasinglayer is also tried on basic model.
+- Effect of increasing layer is also tried on basic model.
 - Effect of changing kernal size, Data Augmentation, adding momemntumn term to optimizer is also tried here.